Spectrometers, Silicon Spheres and Statecraft Modernize Chemistry’s Mammoth Measurement Unit

 How does this relate to mass?
 Well, this brings in the most famous equation in all of physics: E=mc2.
 This says that mass can transform into energy, and energy into mass.
 And one type of energy is equivalent to another type.
 So, electrical energy can transform completely into mechanical energy, and vice versa.
 If the electrical energy of a quantum system is proportional to Planck’s constant, and it creates a force that balances out the weight of a mechanical system containing a mass, you can measure the amount of that mass using Planck’s constant.

-Unlike IPK in the little vault outside Paris, Planck’s constant is never going to change because it is a fixed constant of nature, May points out.
-If we redefine the kilogram using an accurate value of that constant, we’d have something fixed and always available.
+Unlike IPK in the little vault outside Paris, Planck’s constant is never going to change because it is a fixed constant of nature, May says.
+By redefining the kilogram using an accurate value of that constant, we have something fixed and always available.
 “So, we need to determine what that number truly is, and then move forward with that equation.”

 The different nations around the world were asked to put their best efforts forward to answer the question: What is the most exact way to measure the Planck constant?
 And, how will we know that we are all measuring the exact same thing without the use of an actual thing.